marcransome/MRBrew/README.md

 ## Documentation
 Visit [CocoaDocs](http://cocoadocs.org/docsets/MRBrew/) for additional documentation, or alternatively inspect the header files directly.

-## Caveats
-The source code for `MRBrew` uses Automatic Reference Counting and has only been tested against 10.7—10.9 deployment targets.

 ## License
 `MRBrew` is provided under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).